 – Regularly review installed extensions and remove anything you don’t recognize or trust.

-Best practices for everyday users
+Best practices for everyday users Is protonvpn fast

 – Keep your devices updated: OS and Edge updates often include important privacy and security improvements.